 The core curriculum is the central part of Walton College degrees and is the same for all majors.
-Broken down into two categories, the pre-business core and the business core, these 17 classes (46 hours) introduce each of the nine business disciplines and show you how they work together.
+Broken down into two categories, the pre-business core and the business core, these 17 classes (46 hours) introduce each of the seven business disciplines and show you how they work together.
 They will also help you to decide which areas interest you so that you will be better equipped to select a major.

 Pre-Business Core (25 hours) Business Core (21 hours) University Core (26 hours) General Education Electives (BSBA) Foreign Language Requirement (BSIB) Jr/Sr Business Electives (BSBA) International Business Requirements (BSIB) Major Courses

 The pre-business core must be completed in its entirety before moving on to junior and senior level business courses.
 Courses marked with an asterisk (*) are recommended for the first semester.

 - ENGL 1013 Composition I*

 - ENGL 1023 Composition II

 - MATH 2053 Finite Math*

 - ISYS 1120 Computer Competency Requirement* or ISYS 1123 Business Application Knowledge